A Few Travelling Tips

 Upon request, Canadian North has oxygen service available on all flights.
-The service charge for oxygen is $100.00 plus applicable taxes (up to a maximum of $114.98 inclusive).
-Twenty-four (24) hours notice is required.
+Forty-eight (48) hours notice is required.

 Our oxygen bottles have a flow rate of 2 LPM or 4LPM.
 At a rate of 2LPM the O2 bottle will last approximately 6.5 hours.
 At a rate of 4LPM the O2 bottle will last approximately 3.5 hours.

 Canadian North will carry the following aids without charge:

 - Walkers, canes, crutches and braces